FxKu/audit/README.md

 date (<=).

 Timestamp 3.
 An DELETE statement?
 I'm not interested in anything what happened there.
 The rows were deleted an do not appear at my queried date.
 The same would apply for TRUNCATE events.

 Timestamp 2.
 An UPDATE again.
 Do the same like at timestamp 4.

 Timestamp 1.
-OK, INSERT - I'm finally done.
-Again: Get the IDs, leave out IDs that appear during the last timestamps.
+OK, INSERT - Again: Get the IDs, leave out IDs that appear during the last timestamps.

 #### 5.4.2.
 Generate entries from JSON logs

 Ok, now that I know, which entries were valid at date x let's perform the PostgreSQL function `json_populate_recordset` on the column 'table_content' in the 'audit_log' table using the fetched audit_ids to transform JSON back to tables.
-But wait, in some rows I only got this `{"column_B":"old_value"}`.
+But wait, in some rows I only got this fragment `{"column_B":"old_value"}`.
 Well of course, it's just the change not the complete row.
 What to do?

-There are two ways to receive the complete information.
-Either the row still exists in our audited table or it has been deleted after date x (which would cause a complete log as we remember).
-We query the table against the audit_id and if nothing was found, we query the 'audit_log' table against all timestamps (descending order) to be found by the audit_id after our date x.

-Depending on which way the requested result was found we start going backwards again.
-Let's say we start at timestamp 8.
-We find a complete record in the JSON format within the 'audit_log' table.
-But has the content and structure been the same like on date x?
-We'll find that out.
+We have to check the timestamps after date x in ascending order and collect each JSON diff to build up complete records of a past state.
+If some values have changed multiple times corresponding key-value pairs in newer JSON diffs are ignored as we are only interested in the oldest version.

+So at timestamp 6 a first JSON diff is just fetched, e.g.
+`{"column_B":"new_value"}`.

+At timestamp 7 another update happened and a JSON diff is fetched again, e.g. `{"column_B":"newer_value";"column_C":"abc"}`, which has to be merged into the JSON log we've already got.
+The result would be `{"column_B":"new_value;"column_C":"abc"}`.

-Timestamp 7 does not appear in our query because it is connected to an INSERT operation which just adds new entries and audit_ids.
+Timestamp 8 does not appear in our timestamp query because it refers to an INSERT operation which just adds new entries with their own audit_ids.

-But timestamp 6 might appear, if the record we want to reconstruct has been updated there.
-If so, we have to replace all elements of our JSON object that are found in the older JSON log e.g.

-JSON log `{"id":1;"column_B":"newest_value";"audit_id":70}` meets JSON diff `{"column_B":"new_value"}` produces a new JSON log `{"id":1;"column_B":"new_value";"audit_id":70}`

-If there would be more timestamps we would continue this procedure until we have the correct state of our records for date x.
+As for timestamp 9 some rows were deleted which logs the whole content of the affected tuples (as we remember from 5.3.).
+Finally, the audited table itself is also queried against the audit_id because for rows that have not been deleted the last JSON diff has to be generated from the recent version of the table entry.

+The final result of our long journey would be the following JSON object:
+`{"column_B":"newer_value";"column_C":"abc";"id":1";"audit_id":70;"new_attribute":"extra"}`

+As you can see the ordering of columns is a little disarranged and a new column found its way to our JSON log.
+Both problems do not matter when performing `json_populate_recordset` as it uses a table template that defines the table structure.
+This leads to a another important aspect of Audit.

+#### 5.4.3.
+Table templates

+If I would use 'table_A' as the template for `json_populate_recordset` I would receive the correct order of columns but could not exclude new columns.
+I need to know the structure of 'table_A' at date x, too.

+Unfortunately Audit can yet not perform logging of DDL commands, like `ALTER TABLE [...]`.
+It forces the user to do a manual column backup.
+By executing the procedure `audit.create_table_template` an empty copy of the audited table is created in the audit schema (concatenated with an internal ID).
+Every created table is documented (with timestamp) in 'audit.table_templates' which is queried when restoring former table states.

+IMPORTANT: A table template has to be created before the audited table is altered.

 ### 5.5.
 Work with the past state